Power-Components/livewire-powergrid/README.md

 #### Column Settings

-These are the methods available on each column added with `Column` class.
+These are the methods available on each column added with the `Column` class.

 | Method | Arguments | Result | Example |
 |----|----|----|----|